HAPPINESS IS ALL THE RAGE: IDLES’ JOE TALBOT ON TOXIC MASCULINITY AND VULNERABILITY

 Their second album, Joy As An Act Of Resistance, debuted in the Official Album Chart last month at number five and sold 11,000 copies during its first week.
 With bookings taking them into September 2019, Idles are a band in demand and they’re not taking one moment of this for granted.

 Idles released their debut Brutalism in March 2017, an exhilarating, cathartic album, partly informed by the death of Joe’s mother.
-Following a paralysing stroke, Joe cared for her for five years until her death, an event which shone a light on his self-destructive tendencies.
+Following a paralysing stroke, Joe cared for her for five years until her death, an event that shone a light on his self-destructive tendencies.
 Her photograph adorns the album cover.
 Joy As An Act Of Resistance is an altogether different beast, featuring songs inspired by toxic masculinity, gender politics, openness and monumental grief.

 We caught up with Joe to find out more.